-- (A) The record of every parole-eligible committed offender shall be reviewed annually when he or she is within three years of his or her earliest parole eligibility date. - (B) The review schedule shall be based on court-imposed sentences or statutory minimum sentences, whichever are greater.
-The Board is not required to review the record of a committed offender when the committed offender's parole eligibility date is within one month of his or her mandatory discharge date.
-Nothing in such schedule shall prohibit the Board from reviewing a committed offender's case at any time. - (C) -Offender reviews of newly committed offenders who are immediately parole eligible will be scheduled by the Board only after the Department of Correctional Services has completed its evaluation and classification of the offender. - (D) If an offender is serving a determinate sentence the offender is not eligible for parole.
-If an offender's indeterminate sentence has a minimum term within 30 days of equal to the maximum term, the offender is not eligible for parole.
+Nothing in such schedule shall prohibit the Board from reviewing a committed offender's case at any time. - (C) Statutorily required initial offender Offender reviews of newly committed offenders who are immediately parole eligible will be scheduled by the Board only after the Department of Correctional Services has completed its evaluation and classification of the offender. - (D) If an offender is serving a determinate sentence the offender is not eligible for parole.
+If an offender's indeterminate sentence has a minimum term equal to the maximum term, the offender is not eligible for parole.
 The Board will not conduct offender reviews for inmates who are not eligible for parole.